North Hempstead, New York: Top employers

-According to North Hempstead's 2011 Comprehensive Annual Financial Report, the top employers in the town are:
+According to North Hempstead's 2021 Annual Comprehensive Financial Report, the top employers in the town are:

 Transportation

 Rail service

 The Long Island Rail Road's Oyster Bay Branch serves the town's vicinity from Mineola to Greenvale.
-The Main Line runs through the southern parts of the town from with stations at Merillon Avenue in Garden City Park through Westbury.
-The Port Washington Branch runs along the northern part of the town and uses stations from Great Neck across the Manhasset Viaduct into Port Washington.
+The Main Line runs through the southern parts of the town with stations at Merillon Avenue in Garden City Park through Westbury.
+The Port Washington Branch runs through the northern part of the town and uses stations from Great Neck across the Manhasset Viaduct into Port Washington.

 Bus service

 The Town of North Hempstead is served primarily by Nassau Inter-County Express bus routes, though at least two MTA Bus Routes enter Nassau County from Queens.